gregjacobs/bazel-test/README.md

    bazel test //...
    ```

-To run the build/tests again, first use:
+To run the build/tests again starting from scratch, use:

 ```
-bazel clean --expunge
+bazel clean --expunge && bazel test //...
 ```

-and then run `bazel test //...` again